 A residential general contractor, like those you’ll find at Multi-M Contracting, has licensure and trade-specific knowledge that a handyman lacks.
 In most states, there is no handyman licensing or certification requirement.
 The difference in licensure requirements means there is a difference between the types of jobs that a residential general contractor and handyman can take on.
 The larger a job, the more likely it is that it will require some form of specialist: for example, an electrician, flooring installer, landscaper, or tiling expert.
 A handyman unclogs pipes; a residential general contractor installs a new bathroom.
 One patches holes in the walls; the other builds a new room.
 One repairs a deck; the other builds it.
 One installs a washing machine; the other will rewire the house to make a new laundry room.

 In Washington, a handyman is a specialty contractor who does minor work on existing properties with a total value of less than $2,000.
 All work must be completed personally, without employees or other specialty contractors.
 A handyman must still purchase a $6,000 bond and show proof of general liability insurance.

 As a rule of thumb, you’ll want to hire a general contractor over a handyman if a project takes more than a week.

-A sign of a good contractor is one that is open, honest, and willing to answer any questions the customer has.
+A sign of a good contractor is one who is open, honest, and willing to answer any questions the customer has.
 Remember, the customer is always right.
-If you are working with someone that seems to be withholding information from you or is dishonest, you may want to consider looking for other options.
+If you are working with someone who seems to be withholding information from you or is dishonest, you may want to consider looking for other options.